nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/experience/2021-02-social-impact-guild.md

 The Social Impact Guild shares the hottest social innovation news and stories every week in an easy-to-read email packed with goodness!

-Our goal is to spark joy and innovation among our readers and raise awareness around social entrepreneurship.
+Our goal is to spark joy and innovation among our readers and raise awareness about social entrepreneurship.

 Subscribe to our newsletter to start your week on a cheerful note: https://socialimpactguild.com